 Scion iQ Interior

 Auto writers say the Scion iQ is made with some cheap plastics, but they do like the interior’s overall design.
-Reviewers also like that the iQ has a lot of standard features for the class, which includes items like Bluetooth, a USB port and a Pioneer stereo.
-When it comes to interior space, the iQ has its limitations.
+Reviewers also like that the iQ has a lot of standard features for the class.
 According to test drivers, front-seat space is plentiful and cargo space is pretty good for such a small vehicle, but the second-row seats are very cramped.

 - "Overall materials quality is of the rock-hard plastic variety, which isn't entirely surprising at this price point." -- Edmunds

 - "The cabin materials are good, with niceties like one-touch power windows, tasteful piano-black accents and padding on the doors for your arms and elbows.
 All are uncommon among subcompacts. …" -- Cars.com (2012)